ReZeroE/AnilistPython/README.md

 Furthermore, the following new features will be included in the upcoming version:
 1. Manga and Anime Studio data retrieval support
-2. Anime search by genre (up to 3 genres at once) - BETA
+2. Anime search by genres, seasons, and/or release years - BETA

 <br/>